kamamile-tea/AOT-Fellowship/README.md

 ### Local development

 1. Run npm install
+2. Install serverless offline plugin

+- serverless plugin install -n serverless-offline

-2. Set up local DynamoDB
+3. Set up local DynamoDB

 - sls dynamodb install

-3. Start local sever
+4. Start local sever

 - sls offline start

-4. Use Postman to call your local server
+5. Use Postman to call your local server

+### AWS Configuration

+1. If not already installed, get the AWS CLI tools following the instructions here pertaining to your OS: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+2. Configure you aws account using the instruction here.
+You will need to create a new key pair if you do not already have one: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html
+3. Update the profile setting in the serverless.yml file to "default" if you only have one profile.
+Otherwise follow the instructions here for creating a named profile https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html

 ### Deployment